The Derivational Complexity Induced by the Dependency Pair Method: Introduction

 \section{Introduction}

-In order to assess the complexity of a terminating term rewrite system (TRS for short) it is natural to look at the maximal length of derivation sequences, as suggested by Hofbauer and Lautemann in~\cite{HL89}.
-More precisely, the \emph{derivational complexity function} with respect to a terminating TRS $\RS$ relates the length of the longest derivation sequence to the size of the initial term.
-For direct termination methods a considerable number of results establish essentially optimal upper bounds on the growth rate of the derivational complexity function.
-See~\cite{HL89,H92,W95,L01,H01,GHWZ07,KW08,MSW08} for some results in this direction.
+Several notions to assess the complexity of a terminating term rewrite system (TRS) have been proposed in the literature, compare~\cite{CKS:1989,CL:1992,HM08a,HL89}.
+The conceptually simplest one was suggested by Hofbauer and Lautemann in~\cite{HL89}: the complexity of a given TRS is measured as the maximal length of derivation sequences.
+More precisely, the \emph{derivational complexity function} with respect to a terminating TRS $\RS$ relates the maximal derivation height to the size of the initial term.
+We adopt this notion as our central definition of the complexity of a TRS.

+For termination proofs by direct methods a considerable number of results establish essentially optimal upper bounds on the growth rate of the derivational complexity function.
+See for example~\cite{H92,HL89,L01,MS08,MW03,MSW08,NZM:2010,W:2010,W95} for results in this direction.
 However, for transformation techniques like semantic labelling~\cite{Z95} or the dependency pair method~\cite{AG00} the situation changes.
 For semantic labelling, it is a trivial observation that the derivational complexity of the original TRS is bounded from above by the derivational complexity of the labelled system.
 However, if the domain of the used (quasi-)models is infinite, the labelled TRS is generally infinite, as well.
-Estimating the derivational complexity of such systems is harder than for finite systems: for some termination proof methods, such as the multiset path order (MPO for short) or the lexicographic path order (LPO for short) the complexity results can only hold for finite TRSs \cite{H92,W95}.
+Estimating the derivational complexity of such systems is harder than for finite systems: for some termination proof methods, such as the multiset path order (MPO for short) or the lexicographic path order (LPO for short) the complexity results only hold for finite TRSs \cite{H92,W95}.
 For the Knuth-Bendix order (KBO for short) the situation is better.
-If some weak conditions are in place, then the derivational complexity with respect to finite TRS extends to infinite TRS, compare~\cite{M06}.
-With respect to the dependency pair method, in~\cite{HM08a,HM08b,MP09} the derivation height induced by the basic dependency pair method is investigated.
-However only restricted variants of the basic dependency pair method were analysed.
+If some weak conditions are in place, then the bound on the derivational complexity with respect to finite TRSs extends to infinite TRSs~\cite{M06}.
+With respect to the dependency pair method, in~\cite{AM09,HM08a,HM08b,MP08,MP09,NEG11,ZK10} the bounds on derivation heights induced by the dependency pair method or its framework are investigated.
+However only variations on the original definition of the dependency pair method were analysed.

+In this paper we give a derivational complexity analysis of the dependency pair method.
+It should be emphasised that the notion of dependency pair method studied here amounts to the original technique as introduced by Arts and Giesl~\cite{AG00} (see also Hirokawa and Middeldorp~\cite{HM05}).
+As the dependency pair method is a transformation technique, we can only give a parametrised analysis.
+We call those techniques that are applied on the transformed system: \emph{base} techniques.
+Let us exemplify this notation on the next example.